Rosybae/data_cleaning_with_pandas-_2/README.md

 - Pandas

 ## Steps
-- Extract dataset
+- Extracted  the dataset
-- Clean dataset
+- Cleaned the dataset